rcprobe/3DScape/README.md

 # 3DScape

-**3DScape is a lightweight RGB-D reconstruction experiment that turns posed indoor color-plus-depth scans into metric point clouds, occupancy previews, and browser-based 3D viewers.**
+**3DScape is an experiment in making 3D room scans inspectable.
+It reconstructs rooms from color-plus-depth camera data, learns & visualizes which parts of the geometry are likely stable or noisy, and exports a custom HTML viewer for exploring each scan in the browser.**

-Some cameras capture both color and pixel depth.
-3DScape takes those color-plus-depth frames, along with the camera pose for each frame, and fuses them into an interactive 3D room scan.
-For 3D perception systems, visual inspection matters because it makes geometry errors visible: floating points, fuzzy walls, missing surfaces, and unreliable depth measurements.
-This experiment combines a classical geometry pipeline with a small learned reliability layer to make that uncertainty easier to inspect.
+Some cameras capture both color and pixel depth - 3DScape takes those color-plus-depth frames, along with the camera position for each frame, and fuses them into an interactive 3D room scan.
+When developing 3D perception systems, it's very important that we can visually inspect their outputs to understand where geometry may be unreliable.
+This experiment combines a classical geometry pipeline with a small learned reliability layer to make that uncertainty visible.

 The project combines two deliberately separated pieces: